Pirate1029/02_BattleTank/README.md

 + Importing combined meshes
 + Making Tank_BP as pawn
 + Adding sockets to Tank_BP for body, turret, barrel and tracks

+### 3rd Person Camera Control

++ Adding Camera with spring arm component on Tank_BP
++ Adding inputs as axes for Azimuth & Altitude (Elevation)
++ Setting up Camera input bindings for yaw and pitch in Tank_BP event graph